cncf/velocity/docs/other_notes.md

 ### Processing unlimited BigQuery data

-This means removing some filtering out of BigQuery and letting Ruby tools perform the task instead.
+This means removing some filtering from BigQuery selects and letting Ruby tools perform the task instead.

 To process "unlimited" data from BigQuery output (file `data/unlimited.csv`) , use `shells/unlimited.sh` or `shells/unlimited_both.sh`).
 Unlimited means that BigQuery is not constraining repositories by having commits, comments, issues, PRs, authors > N (this N is 5-50 depending on which metric: authors for example is 5 while comments is 50).